 We rely on the existence of an available hourly workforce to manufacture our products.
 In addition, Forza relies upon engineers that are specialist in electric engineering.
 We cannot assure you that we or our subsidiaries, will be able to attract and retain qualified employees to meet current or future manufacturing needs at a reasonable cost, or at all.
 For instance, the demand for skilled employees has increased recently with the low unemployment rates in Florida where we have manufacturing facilities and in North Carolina where Forza is building a manufacturing facility.
-We anticipate increasing the number of employees will not elect to be represented by labor unions in the future.
+We anticipate increasing the number of employees that Forza will need to hire once the manufacturing facility in North Carolina is operational.
+Also, although none of our employees are currently covered by collective bargaining agreements, we cannot assure you that our employees will not elect to be represented by labor unions in the future.
 Additionally, competition for qualified employees could require us to pay higher wages to attract a sufficient number of employees.
 Significant increases in manufacturing workforce costs could materially adversely affect our business, financial condition or results of operations.
 Forza intends to continue to hire a number of additional personnel, including design and manufacturing personnel and service technicians for its electric boats and powertrains.
 Competition for individuals with experience designing, manufacturing and servicing electric boats is intense, and Forza may not be able to attract, assimilate, train or retain additional highly qualified personnel in the future.
 The failure to attract, integrate, train, motivate and retain these additional employees could seriously harm Forza's business and prospects.